Cobblestone: History as road surface

 During the medieval period, cobblestone streets became common in many European towns and cities.
 Cobblestones were readily available, as they were often naturally occurring stones found in riverbeds and fields.
 Their rounded shape made them easy to lay, and their durability was well-suited to the needs of growing urban centers.
 Cobblestones are typically either set in sand or similar material, or are bound together with mortar.
 Paving with cobblestones allows a road to be heavily used all year long.
 It prevents the build-up of ruts often found in dirt roads.
 It has the additional advantage of immediately draining water, and not getting muddy in wet weather or dusty in dry weather.
 Shod horses are also able to get better traction on stone cobbles, pitches or setts than tarmac or asphalt.
 Cobblestones set in sand have the environmental advantage of being permeable paving, and of moving rather than cracking with movements in the ground.
 The fact that carriage wheels, horse hooves and even modern automobiles make a lot of noise when rolling over cobblestone paving might be thought a disadvantage, but it has the advantage of warning pedestrians of their approach.
 In England, the custom was to strew straw over the cobbles outside the house of a sick or dying person to damp the sound.
 In rural areas, cobblestones were sometimes used to pave important roads, particularly those leading to and from major cities.

 Italian cobblestone-covered street in Isolabella.
 Cobblestones such as these are designed for horses to get a good grip.

-In England, it was commonplace since ancient times for flat stones with a flat narrow edge to be set on edge to provide an even paved surface.
+In England, it has been commonplace since ancient times for flat stones with a flat narrow edge to be set on edge to provide an even paved surface.
 This was known as a 'pitched' surface and was common all over Britain, as it did not require rounded pebbles.
 Pitched surfaces predate the use of regularly-sized granite setts by more than a thousand years.
 Such pitched paving is quite distinct from that formed from rounded stones, although both forms are commonly referred to as 'cobbled' surfaces.
 Most surviving genuinely old 'cobbled' areas are in reality pitched surfaces.
 A cobbled area is known as a "causey", "cassay" or "cassie" in Scots (probably from causeway).
 In the early modern period, cities like Paris, London, and Amsterdam began to pave their streets with cobblestones to manage the increased traffic from carts, carriages, and pedestrians.